 One of the challenges for people living in Cañon Carretas is income.
 In Carretas, people can make as little as $5/day, which often forces families to take their kids out of school to help them work in the landfill.
 To prevent this, Bittersweet is working to create more opportunities for sustainable employment in the community.

-We develop relationships with the locals through friendships, Bible studies, Bible schools for kids, work camps, and outreach initiatives.
+We develop relationships through community Bible studies, Bible schools for kids, work camps, and outreach initiatives.
 For many people in Cañon Carretas, this is the first encounter with the life-giving message of the Gospel, and their first step towards a restored relationship with their creator.

 The best way to get involved is through a work camp, a weeklong stay during which you engage with and serve the Cañon Carretas community.
 Work camp groups are involved in construction projects, Bible studies, Bible schools, and community outreach.